rishabhoswal/rishabhoswal/README.md

 I am a Machine Learning Developer and a keen explorer.

-- :telescope: I’m working as a Sr.Machine Learning Developer and aldo contributing to backend development for building web applications and softwares.
+- :telescope: I’m working as a Sr.Machine Learning Engineer and alds contributing to backend development for building web applications and software.

 - :seedling: Exploring new technologies like AI/ML and Blockchain.

-- :zap: In my free time, I am either on spotify or steam.
+- :zap: In my free time, I am either on Spotify or Steam.

 ---